BrentOchieng/Retail-sales-analysis/README.md

 Consumers formed the largest market segment for the giant store with a whooping 26,518 customers. the corporate segment of the Market was second with 15,429 total customers.
 The Home office market segment was third with 9,343 customers.

+The Asian and Pacific (APAC) market stands as the largest Distinct market for the retailer.
+On the other hand the company has a lot to do to bring in the Canadian Market into their influence.